bonina/bonina.github.io/_posts/software/2021/2021-04-31-setup-unbound-a-validating-recursive-caching-dns-resolver.md

 qname-minimisation: yes<br>
 val-clean-additional: yes<br>
 <br>
-#Set equal to the number of CPU cores on the system
+#Set equal to the number of CPU cores on the system<br>
 num-threads: 4<br>
 #Set *-slabs to a power of 2 close to the num-threads value<br>
 msg-cache-slabs: 2<br>